kurma-ravi/odoo-postgres-app/README.md

 Need to setup odoo application with postgres database on multiple odoo web(3 containers) and database(2 containers) with replication.
 Also, These web-containers has to be exposed through Nginx reverse-proxy.

 ### Pre-requisites:
 One Virtual Machine [OR] One Cloud Instance.
-Preferbly any UBUNTU machine
+Preferably any UBUNTU machine

 ### Platform:
 The developed automated scripts in "github" will work on any Virtual Machine(Ubuntu)/Cloud Instance(Ubuntu).

+### TOOLS Used:
+	Ansible (Playbooks)
+	Docker
+	Docker-compose
+	Nginx
+	bash scripting
 ### Vagrant VM Setup Steps:
 1. Download Vagrant & Virtualbox and install them on your local machine.
 2. Create an Vagrant Box "Ubuntu/trusty64" & map it to any directory on your local machine( I used directory: C:/Vagrant/VMs/Ubuntu)